 “Bedbug” is Not An Accurate Name for Them

 The term “bed bugs” derives from the Latin name Cimex lectularius, which translates to “bugs of the bed”.
 However, these pesky bugs can be found in spaces outside of the bedroom.
 Yes, bed bugs tend to feed on you at night while you’re still, hence why they’re usually found in beds.
+Common hiding places for bed bugs include bed frames, mattress covers, and cracks and crevices.
 Yet, you can find them all over your home — in your couch, behind the television set, or in the crevices of your headboard.

 Bed Bugs Will Bite Absolutely Anyone